scarv/lwise/README.md

 ## Overview

-This is a repository to support a project on efficient implementation of Alzette [1] (and so also CRAX and TRAX).
+This is a repository to support a project on efficient implementation of Alzette [1] (and so also, e.g., CRAXS10 and TRAXL17).
 The goal is to consider a wide range of different platforms, e.g., some subset of

 1. AVR
 2. MSP430